Gelium-E/Sound-Space/offgrid maps/kami ending fog cover/README.md

 Original audio by Fogsaturate and map by Haxagon

-These maps are only playable in fogs sscc
+These maps are only playable in Fog's SSCC [Sound Space Community Server]